-Tucked away in various shops, community centres and studios throughout the city, are wonderful places offering completely FREE yoga classes to those in the know.
-We’ve put together TEN of the best free yoga classes in the city – so, just because you’re strapped for cash – you don’t have to be deprived of your weekly yoga fix.
+Tucked away in various shops, community centres and parks throughout the city, are wonderful places offering completely FREE yoga classes to those in the know.
+We’ve put together TEN of the best free yoga classes in the city so – just because you’re strapped for cash – you don’t have to be deprived of your weekly, or even daily yoga fix.

 Our Pick of Free Yoga Classes